Intended for Healthcare Professionals

 1. Clean the lesion and surrounding areas with an alcohol swab and let dry.

 2. Treat the injection site with a topical or local anesthetic agent, if necessary.
-Do not inject anesthetic agent directly into the lesion.
-Inject anesthetic agent around the periphery of the lesion.
+Do not inject anesthetic agent directly into the Inject anesthetic agent around the periphery of the lesion.

 Injection